zertyz/reactive-mutiny/PLANNING.md

 # TODO

-  r1) 2023-05-30: Images used in the README must be .png rather than .svg, so they may appear in crates.io r2) 2023-05-30: Complete the socket-server example with fully working server and client sides (with benchmraks)
+  r1) 2023-05-30: Images used in the README must be .png rather than .svg, so they may appear in crates.io b8) 2023-05-30: No function should panic! for non-bug scenarios: `Result<>`s should be returned instead r2) 2023-05-30: Complete the socket-server example with fully working server and client sides (with benchmraks)
     r2.1) Simplify / redocument the existing code based on the latest improvements of the reactive-mutiny library r2.2) Complete the messaging model, with a minimum working implementation for the server & client sides